pmhenry/VCFriend/README.md

 	OPTIONS:
 	-i [ --input ] 		Input VCF or Matrix File

-	-s [ --sample ]		Comma separated list of ID of Samples to be removed
+	-s [ --sample ]		Comma separated list of ID of Samples to be removed or text file with a sample on each line

 	-o [ --output ] 	Name of Output File